Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 Cons

-- Won’t last permanently
+- Won’t last as long as other methods

 How to Use Pine Slivers to Draught-Proof Your Floorboards

-Pine slivers are probably the pinnacle of draught-proofing techniques for floorboards, fitting in as flawlessly as possible with a very long life.
 The technique involves buying or making ‘slivers’ of floorboard to slot into the gaps between your existing floorboards.
-These are gently knocked into place using a rubber mallet, then can be sanded down and stained to match the old boards.
+Coated in wood glue, the slivers are gently knocked into place using a rubber or wooden mallet, then can be sanded down and stained to match the old boards.

 Pros